-We will secure and expand our business partners by strengthening our new business development and sales capabilities and making proposals for the selection of engineers, team dispatching, and organization of contracting services in response to client needs.
+We will secure and expand our business partners by strengthening our new business development and sales capabilities, utilizing online conferencing tools, and making proposals for the selection of engineers, team dispatching, and organization of contracting services in response to client needs.

 In addition, we will negotiate with client companies to assign and place appropriate engineers for improved business terms and conditions, such as an increase in the unit price of engineers.